 - Memphis Bar Association

-- Selected for inclusion in The Best Lawyers in America 2017 in field of Real Estate Law
+- Selected for inclusion in The Best Lawyers in America 2024 in fields of Real Estate Law and Corporate Law

 - AV-rated by Martindale-Hubbell